h2dakhil/Gym-Rep-Tracker/docs/planning.md

 > - Assumes MCU, OLED display, and IMU all operate at 3.3 V.
 > - Assumes Li-Po battery pack includes a protection circuit.
 > - Assumes PMIC supports USB-C CC negotiation, battery charging, and power-path switching.
 > - USB-C D+ / D– are wired directly to the STM32’s USB_DP / USB_DM pins for DFU flashing and serial logging.

-## Detailed System Logic Flow

-> **Assumptions:**
-> - MCU, OLED and IMU all run at 3.3 V
-> - Li-Po pack includes its own protection circuit
-> - PMIC handles USB-C CC negotiation, charging, and power-path switching

 1. **USB-C Plug-In & Power Negotiation**
    1. User connects a USB-C cable → VBUS (5 V) appears at the connector.